AdaCore/gnatstudio/docs/users_guide/extending.rst

 The first parameter is the full path to the file that you want to reload.
-The second argument is less obvious, but indicates the file should be reloaded in the namespace :file:`mymod`.
+The second argument is less obvious, but indicates the file should be reloaded in the namespace :func:`mymod`.

-If you omit the optional second parameter, Python loads the file, but the function :file:`myfunc` is defined in the global namespace, so the new definition is accessible through::
+If you omit the optional second parameter, Python loads the file, but the function :func:`myfunc` is defined in the global namespace, so the new definition is accessible through::

   > myfunc()

-Therefore, the key shortcut you previously set, which still execute :file:`mymod.myfunc`, will keep executing the old definition.
+Therefore, the key shortcut you previously set, which still execute :func:`mymod.myfunc`, will keep executing the old definition.

 GPS provides a contextual menu, :menuselection:`Python --> Reload module` when you're editing a Python file to deal with all the above details.